Variety canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a canned product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a wet product containing a moderate amount of meat.

-Variety is a meat-based canned product using a moderate amount of various named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Variety canned dog food is a meat-based wet product using a moderate amount of various named meats as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.